henel321/homeassistant-config/README.md

 - Add zwave thermostats for electric floor heating in bathrooms
 - Create switches for "cleaning" scenes for all rooms and a few more shortcuts.
 - Re-Add tamper alert for fire alarm once fixed in HA.
-- Automate vacuum schedule in HA together with precense detection.